HIV Among Youth and Young Adults

 Of the 37,832 new cases in the United States 4,584 were diagnosed in the state of Florida.

-In Escambia County in 2019, 1 in 6 new HIV cases were diagnosed among persons aged 13-24.
+In Escambia County, 1 in 4 new HIV cases were diagnosed among persons aged 13-24.

 Most of those cases were among young gay and bisexual men.